 MP for Ceredigion Preseli

 Ben Lake is a Plaid Cymru MP for Ceredigion Preseli, first elected in 2017.
-He currently serves on the Welsh Affairs Committee and on two Bills committees (from 2025), and has a record of parliamentary committee work including a stint on the Public Accounts Committee in 2023–24.
+He currently sits on the Welsh Affairs Committee and on two bills committees (Controlled Drugs and Unauthorised Entry to Football Matches) since 2025, reflecting an active role in Welsh policy.
+In Parliament his earlier focus included work on the Public Accounts Committee and other committees, illustrating a commitment to public policy and accountability, particularly relating to Wales.

 Generated 21 February 2026